warlicks/shiny-swimming/README.md

 * [x] Finish Inital Data Load
 * [ ] Set up weekly update script
 * [ ] Validate initial data load
     + Check on how USAS handles the Metropolitan swimmin conference.
-It has teams from all 3 divisions
+It has teams from all 3 divisions.
+    + Check on the event table.